 A goal gives you a reason why you sacrifice some of the fun things in your budget.
 It acts as a reminder that all your hard work will pay off as long as you stick to the plan.

 Remembering the perks of delayed gratification is just one way you can focus on saving.
-Setting smart goals is another way to achieve what you want.

 The key to smart goals is clarity.
 Well-defined goals give you clear instructions on how to boost your savings account, so you can keep your road trips on budget, buy more clothes, or build an emergency fund.